ehtesham169/Internship/README.md

 # Internship
-Webscraping which I did for an internship
+Code which I wrote during my internship at University of Engineering and Technology.